ultrabug/py3status/doc/README.md

 also takes a composites dict where each key/value is the name of the placeholder and either an output eg `{'full_text': 'something'}` or a list of outputs.

+__composite_update(item, update_dict, soft=False)__

+Takes a Composite (item) if item is a type that can be converted into a Composite then this is done automatically.
+Updates all entries it the Composite with values from update_dict.
+Updates can be soft in which case existing values are not overwritten.

+A Composite object will be returned.

+__composite_join(separator, items)__

+Join a list of items with a separator.
+This is used in joining strings, responses and Composites.

+A Composite object will be returned.

+__composite_create(item)__

+Create and return a Composite.

+The item may be a string, dict, list of dicts or a Composite.

+__is_composite(item)__

+Check if item is a Composite and return True if it is.

 __check_commands(cmd_list)__